 April Showers.
 A song cycle for soprano, mezzo-soprano, tenor, baritone, and piano.
 17′.
 Commissioned for Conspirare and Craig Hella Johnson.
-Online premiere June 2021 by soprano Stefanie Moore, mezzo-soprano Laura Mercado-Wright, tenor Dann Coakwell, baritone Simon Barrad, and Craig Hella Johnson, piano.
+Online premieres June 11th and 13th, 2021 by soprano Stefanie Moore, mezzo-soprano Laura Mercado-Wright, tenor Dann Coakwell, baritone Simon Barrad, and Austin Haller, piano.

 - That Old Gang of Mine (baritone solo)